 According to Ministry of Natural Resources and Forestry, defoliation caused by the spongy moth was most severe in wood lots containing species of:

-In some areas, the spongy moth defoliated conifer species including eastern white pine. |
+In some areas, the spongy moth defoliated conifer species including eastern white pine.

 The damage a spongy moth can cause depends on a number of factors, including:

 The tree's damage might range from minor to severe defoliation.
 When a tree has been weakened or stressed by other factors, and has been defoliated repeatedly in successive years, it dies.
-Many attacked trees see regrowth of leaves later in the season. |

 Yes.
 Birds, mammals, and other insects are know to prey on the spongy moth.
 These animals include:

-There is a species of wasp that is known to parasitize spongy moth eggs.
-It is commonly found wherever spongy moths are and can reduce the spongy moth population.
 Also, the spongy moth is susceptible to several naturally occurring diseases caused by bacteria, fungi, and viruses.
 The virus and bacteria escalate when spongy moth populations peak.
 The spongy moth virus disease is often referred to as, “wilt” because dead caterpillars hang in an inverted, “V” from tree trunks or foliage.
-These natural biological controls contribute the most to keeping levels within a normal range and tend to become more prevalent as the spongy moth populations peak. |

 Contact Us